koii-network/docs/develop/microservices-and-tasks/linktree-task/intro.md

 # Example Task: Linktree

+This task is the second task in our series of explaining Koii tasks.
+The [Google Doodle task](/develop/microservices-and-tasks/google-doodle-task/) takes you through the process of turning a simple javascript program into a Koii task using the K2 Task Template.
+This tutorial will build on that and teach you how to use databases across many Koii nodes.

-A **LinkTree** is a tool that enables you to create a customized page that contains all the important links you want to share with your audience.
-Once you've created your Linktree and added all of your links, all you need to do is copy your Linktree URL and share it across to reach your audience.
+A LinkTree is a customized page that contains all the important links you want to share.
+Following are a few examples of a Koii linktree

-We will build and deploy the backend of a linktree project on the Koii network in this tutorial.
-The project will be run on over 40,000 Koii nodes, providing a tamper-proof and highly secure network.
-When a client's data is updated, Koii nodes verify a wallet signature to authorize the update.

 Below is an example a user's linktree of this project:

 ![Linktree](../img/linktree.png)

-Soma Li, our amazing developer, built this project, and the source code is available [here](https://github.com/koii-network/linktree-app).
+You can access the full project <a href="https://github.com/koii-network/linktree-app" target="_blank">here</a>

+Once you have cloned the repo, open the terminal and run ‘yarn’ followed by ‘yarn start’

+This will take you to the front-end page of the Koii linktree

+You can use the public address of our developer Soma Li ‘0x07c3e160270ed08f307a49013f4b1ac37659e572’ to display his linktree as an example

+The back-end code can be found in the ‘task-template-linktree’ folder

 :::tip